ssitari/GuardianBookNetwork/README.md

 ## Acknowledgements
 The network graphic was constructed using voter data compiled by [Matthew Aldridge](https://github.com/mpaldridge) from his [guardian-100-novels](https://github.com/mpaldridge/guardian-100-novels) repository.

+Original dataset licensed under Apache License 2.0.

+Modifications: I edited and reformated the Author names so they could be displayed and sorted by surname and added an indicator for topp 100 status.

 Also see his blog:

 Aldridge, M. (2026, May 17).
 Guardian 100 best novels (stats and errors).
 Matthew Aldridge. https://mpaldridge.github.io/blog/guardian-novels.html